Paulmicha/common-web-tools/cwt/env/README.md

 1. dependency files - purpose : aggregate host-level *services* (or softwares) dependencies;
 1. env files called config or env *models* - purpose : aggregate env settings (global variables) necessary for configuring the local project instance and its services.

-Aggregation will include (or more precisely - *source*) the more generic files first, then gradually the more specific ones, and finally their corresponding customization (see *complements* in *autoload*).
+Aggregation will include (or more precisely - load using bash `source` command) the more generic files first, then gradually the more specific ones, each file allowing to provide its own customization.
+See *complements* documentation at `cwt/custom/complements/README.md`.

-CWT provides a few example project dependencies and env models, but its purpose remains to be useful for your specific project(s).
+CWT provides a few example project dependencies and env models, but its purpose is to be useful for your specific project(s).
 So the reason this process is detailed here is to better understand how to provide your own custom declarations.

-## Common syntax
+## Project stack syntax

-The following rules apply to both types of files in dynamically generated lookup paths (dependencies and env models) :
+The `$PROJECT_STACK` variable is the main source used to determine all the possibilities of file names and paths that can be loaded during stack init (the *lookup paths*).
+The following rules apply to both types of dynamically generated lookup paths (dependencies and env models) :

 - version numbers are extracted after the last `-` and may use dots to indicate minor and/or patch versions
 - variants are indicated after the "name" part of any declaration (project stack, software, etc.) by using 2 dashes `--`